ML-KULeuven/ml-project-2023-2024/README.md

 ### openspiel or pyspiel not found

+If you encounter this error on the departmental computers, make sure to activate the virtual environment (see above).

+If you installed openspiel from source:

 First, check if the `pyspiel` module is available in `build/python`.
 If it's absent compilation failed.
 Try compiling again.

 Second, make sure the modules can be found by Python by setting the `PYTHONPATH` environment variable: